-My staunch sushi-loving friends would openly disapprove of it, the California roll, a mixture of cooked crab meat and avocado rolled in rice, although served with traditional slices of ginger and wasabi (a green radish type pasta), is not, by their standards, real sushi.
+California roll is a type of inside-out sushi roll, which is made with vinegared rice (instead of nori, an edible seaweed) forming the outside of the roll, usually including cucumber, crab (or imitation crab), and avocado.
+This type of sushi roll is relatively new compared to the traditional Japanese types, and this is usually the reason why people don't consider California Rolls as real sushi.
+My sushi-loving friends would openly disapprove of it, as the California roll, a mixture of cooked crab meat and avocado rolled in rice, although served with traditional slices of ginger and wasabi (a green radish type pasta), is not, by their standards, real sushi.
 However, the server doesn't seem to care.

 Although rolled sushi originated in Japan, California Rolls are not from Japan.
 They are rolled sushi made with crab and avocado in nori and seasoned rice.
 California roll is a popular type of sushi in the U. S., which also has global appeal.